 Finding a Black Cat in the Dark Room: The Integrated Analytics Ecosystem

-While we can solve the technical aspects of moving data between systems and even analyzing that data, foundational issues are emerging around not just how, but what and why.
+While we can solve the technical aspects of moving data between systems and even analyzing that data, questions are emerging around not just how, but what and why.
 We're grappling with coming to common understandings of the problems we’re trying to solve, both within the larger community and within institutions themselves.
 What does an integrated analytics ecosystem look like, or even mean?
 And what is the appropriate role for IMS in this discussion?

 |1:30 PM – 2:30 PM